Axtell in Sanpete County, Utah — The American Mountains (Southwest)

 Marker series.
 This marker is included in the Daughters of Utah Pioneers marker series.

 Location.
 39° 3.294′ N, 111° 49.332′ W. Marker is in Axtell, Utah, in Sanpete County.
 Marker is at the intersection of U.S. 89 and Center Street, on the left when traveling north on U.S. 89.
+Marker is on the southwest corner.
 Touch for map.
-Marker is on the southwest corner.
 Marker is in this post office area: Axtell UT 84621, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Redmond Town Hall (approx. 4.1 miles away); Centerfield (approx. 4.6 miles away); First Public Buildings (approx. 4.6 miles away); Casino / Star Theatre (approx. 6.9 miles away); Old Rock Church Salina Fort & Tithing Office (approx. 7.1 miles away); Gunnison (approx. 7.2 miles away); The Crosby Memorial Presbyterian Church and School of Salina (approx. 7.2 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Redmond Town Hall (approx. 4.1 miles away); Centerfield (approx. 4.6 miles away); First Public Buildings (approx. 4.6 Casino / Star Theatre (approx. 6.9 miles away); Life on the Land (approx. 6.9 miles away); The Colonists of Clarion (approx. 6.9 miles away); “Back to the Soil” (approx. 6.9 miles away); Old Rock Church (approx. 7.1 miles away).